“It seems like everything in my life has led me to this point,” says Leigh Walls.

 Leigh became a registered nurse in 2017 and worked in other hospice settings, as well as nursing homes, before joining JourneyCare this spring.

 “Because of my previous work experience, I was aware of JourneyCare and its excellent reputation and I really wanted to be a part of it,” she says.
-“Now that I am on the JourneyCare team, I am learning just how much support this organization offers to patients and their families at all stages of serious illness with many services like home health and in-home primary care.”
+“Now that I am on the JourneyCare team, I am learning just how much support this organization offers to patients and their families.”

 Her first day with JourneyCare coincidentally fell during National Nurses Week.
 And that same week, the Chicago White Sox honored Leigh for her service as a “Hero of the Game” during the team’s annual Nurses Appreciation Game.